quasarframework/quasar-framework.org/source/api/js-vue-directives.md

 <button v-exit-app><i>close<i></button>
 ```

+> **NOTE**
+> It works ONLY for Android apps. iOS App Store policy forbids an App to self close.
+On any other platform it just hides the element used upon.

 ### Directive "v-scroll"
 This one takes one parameter (a Function) and fires when user scrolls the Page containing that DOM node.